 The constant appropriation of new technologies by artists allows them to go further in actively participating in society.
 By using ICT as their medium of expression, artists are able to prototype solutions, create new products and make new economic, social and business models.
 Additionally, by using traditional mediums of expression and considering the potentials of ICT, they propose new approaches to research and education.

-The European Commission recognizes this and is therefore launching the Starts programme: Innovation at the nexus of Science, Technology and the Arts (Starts) to foster the emergence of joint arts and research communities.
+The European Commission recognised this by launching the Starts programme: Innovation at the nexus of Science, Technology and the Arts (Starts) to foster the emergence of joint arts and research communities.
 It supported the ICT Art Connect study which lead the way to the StARTS initiative by revealing new evidence for the integration of the Arts as an essential and fruitful component within research and innovation in ICT.